ivanovlk/PallyPowerTW/README.md

 ### How to install: Download the zip file and rename to PallyPowerTW or use Turtle WOW Launcher

 ### Changes:
+- When a paladin leaves the party assignment grid ius adjusted
 - Optional usage of PFUI HD Icons (option can be found in settings.
 Default use regular icons)
 - Make use of UnitXP_SP3 line of sight check (if available) and mana check before cast (mana check still under construction)
 - Allow saving Assignment presets like "All Salvation", "All Kings" and so on.